Charlie Chaplin Filmography Continued

 Chaplin's fourth film for First National is generally considered

-lightweight entry and a throwback to earlier days.
-It begins with
+a lightweight entry and a throwback to

 Charlie,